An Efficient Stochastic Subgradient Method for the Global Placement Problem in Very Large-Scale Integration Circuits: Abstract

 \section{Abstract}

-{The placement problem in very large-scale integration (VLSI) is a critical step in chip design, the goal of which is to optimize the wirelength of circuit components within a confined area while adhering to non-overlapping constraints.
-Most analytical placement models often rely on smooth approximations, thereby sacrificing the accuracy of wirelength estimation.
+{The placement problem in Very Large-Scale Integration (VLSI) circuits is a critical step in chip design.
+Its primary goal is to optimize the wirelength of circuit components within a confined area while adhering to nonoverlapping constraints.
+Most analytical placement models rely on smooth approximations, thereby sacrificing the accuracy of wirelength estimation.
 To mitigate these inaccuracies, this paper introduces a novel approach that directly optimizes the original nonsmooth wirelength and proposes an innovative penalty model tailored for the global placement problem.
-Specifically, we transform the non-overlapping constraints into rectified linear penalty functions, allowing for a more precise formulation of the problem.
-Notably, we reformulate the resultant optimization problem into an equivalent framework resembling deep neural network training.
-Leveraging automatic differentiation techniques from deep learning, we efficiently compute the subgradient of the objective function, thus facilitating the application of stochastic subgradient methods to solve the model.
+Specifically, we transform the nonoverlapping constraints into rectified linear penalty functions, allowing for a more precise formulation of the problem.
+Notably, we recast the resultant optimization problem into a form analogous to training deep neural network with Rectified Linear Units (ReLU).
+Leveraging automatic differentiation techniques from deep learning, we efficiently compute the subgradient of the objective function.
+This facilitates the application of stochastic subgradient methods to solve the model.
 To enhance the algorithm's performance, several advanced techniques are further introduced, leading to significant improvements in both efficiency and solution quality.
-Numerical experiments conducted on GSRC benchmark circuits demonstrate that our proposed model and algorithm achieve significant reductions in wirelength while effectively eliminating overlaps, highlighting its potential as a transformative advancement for large-scale VLSI placement.}
+Numerical experiments were conducted on Gigascale Systems Research Center (GSRC) benchmark and International Symposium on Physical Design 2005 (ISPD2005) benchmark circuits.
+The results demonstrate that our proposed model and algorithm achieve significant reductions in wirelength while effectively eliminating overlaps.
+This highlights the potential of our approach as a transformative advancement for VLSI placement.
+Furthermore, we establish a rigorous convergence proof for the proposed stochastic subgradient method.
+To the best of our knowledge, it constitutes the first such result for the ReLU-type nonsmooth and nonconvex optimization problems.}